-PSCI 102 (POLS 1123) - American National Government.
+POLS 1120 (PSCI 102) - American National Government.
 Three credit hours.
-American national government; formation and principles of the Constitution; the relation of the state to the national government; political parties, structure of legislative, executive, and judicial branches; civil rights; and current trends and issues.
+This course explains the role of American national government, its formation and principles of the Constitution; relation of state to the national government; political parties and their relationship to interest groups.
+This course also explains the structure of the legislative, executive, and judicial branches.